504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 How often should a 504 plan be reviewed?

 Section 504 requires periodic reevaluation, but does not specify a timeline.
 Best practice is to review the plan annually and reevaluate at least every three years.
-Teachers should request a plan review whenever accommodations are not working or the student's needs change.
+Teachers should request a plan review whenever accommodations are not working or the learner's needs change.

 What is the difference between a 504 plan and an IEP?

-A 504 plan provides accommodations (changes in how the student accesses education).
-An IEP provides specially designed instruction (changes in what or how the student is taught).
 A 504 plan is a civil rights document under Section 504.
 An IEP is a special education document under IDEA.
 The IEP provides more protections, more services, and requires specific procedural safeguards.

 WIDGET EMBED: 504-accommodation-selector